 About the Program

-Formerly known as Computer Art, Electronic Art & Animation at NMU offers a broad range of skills in digital media, including 2D and 3D animation, modeling, motion graphics, visual effects, and scripting.
-Courses combine software instruction, design fundamentals, motion principles, concept development, business practices, and problem-solving, with a focus on adaptability in a constantly evolving industry.
+Formerly known as Computer Art, Electronic Art & Animation at NMU provides a broad range of skills in digital media, including 2D and 3D animation, digital modeling and sculpting, and motion design.
+Courses combine software instruction, design fundamentals, motion principles, concept development, business practices, and problem-solving, with a focus on developing adaptability for a constantly evolving industry.

-The program supports other Art & Design emphases, allowing students to enhance their primary focus.
-For example, Illustration students can take Digital Sculpting, and Graphic Design students can take Motion Design.
+The program primarily supports other Art & Design emphases, allowing students to enhance their primary focus.
+For example, students with an emphasis in Illustration may take Digital Sculpting to provide other methods of creating character designs; students with an emphasis in graphic design may take Motion Design to provide a basis for creating motion graphics for broadcast, trailers, and social media.

-Students receive an Apple MacBook and access to industry-standard software, including Adobe Creative Suite, Maxon Cinema4D, ZBrush, Substance Painter, and Unity3D.
-Facilities include Apple workstations, 4K video production, digital cameras, lighting studios, a greenscreen stage, drawing tablets, scanners, and a variety of printers, including large-format and archival inkjet printers.
+Students receive an Apple MacBook and access to industry-standard software, including Adobe Creative Suite, Maxon Cinema4D, ZBrush, and Substance Painter.
+Facilities include Apple workstations, 4K video production, access to digital cameras, lighting studios, a greenscreen stage, drawing tablets, scanners, and a variety of printers, including large-format and archival inkjet printers.

 Stephan Larson